MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

         }
     ```

-1. Now if you check the output in the browser, you will see a black canvas.
-We are missing the light
+2. If you check the output in the browser, you will see a black canvas.
+We are missing the light.

 ## Set the light